-About the Canada Conference
+About the Canada Conference - by invitation only

 Over the past twenty years, more and more Canadianists and post-colonialists, in Canada and abroad, and across varied academic disciplines, have come to view African-or Black-Canada and its culture(s) as providing a distinct perspective on both Canada itself as well as on the African Diaspora.
 The purpose of this workshop is to assemble interested scholars from Canada and beyond to share research and thought about African/Black Canadian literature and culture, history and polity, with an emphasis on "(re)locating" African/Black Canada in the world.
 In other words, the workshop gestures toward placing African/Black Canadian letters and authors vehemently on a global stage . . .